link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 making the interaction convenient, like working with local functions.

 For example, the `Chat Service` exposes a `Chat` function;
-This exposure is wrapped as a native shared library.
+This exposure is wrapped as a shared library for consumers.

 ```proto
 // Exchange schema